-For almost 30 years, IFM has consistently provided learners with a solid foundation and understanding of futures and options markets and trading including terminology, risk management, pricing, and basic trade strategies.
+For more than 30 years, IFM has consistently provided learners with a solid foundation and understanding of futures and options markets and trading including terminology, risk management, pricing, and basic trade strategies.

 This fast-paced, two-day course includes lecture from an engaging instructor with real-world expertise and class discussion supported by practice exercises and print materials.
 The course fee includes two must-read industry books - Futures and Options and the Guide to U.S. Futures Regulation.
 The fee also includes a 6-month subscription to PassMaster is a comprehensive, Web-delivered educational program that helps students customize and streamline study time.
 PassMaster consists of two distinct components — a Tutorial with test questions and answers and an Series 3 Exam Simulator for NFA candidates.